sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > OPTIONAL.
 Describes alternative subject identifiers for the authenticated End-User in the context of a specific audience.
 The value of `alt_sub` is an array of objects, each of which MUST contain `sub`, `sub_id_type`, and `aud` Claims to uniquely identify the authenticated End-User and the audience for the alternative subject identifier.

 vot
 > OPTIONAL.
 The vector value as specified in Vectors of Trust.
-See Vectors of Trust for more details.
 As eIDAS is leading in most scenarios targeted by this profile, using the `acr` Claim to express the Level of Assurance is preferred over Vectors of Trust.
+See also [Section 5.8](#vectors-of-trust).

 vtm
 > REQUIRED if `vot` is provided.
 The trustmark URI as specified in Vectors of Trust.
-See Vectors of Trust for more details.
+See also [Section 5.8](#vectors-of-trust).

 auth_time
 > FIXME: see issue #6